Book 2 - Part 4: Binding Evil - Chapter One

 A lot of good that would do them.
 Sollie couldn’t remember the make or model of the car other than to say it was big and dark.

-Satchell was thinking if it was big it might have been a Cadillac and most likely black.
+Satchell was thinking if the car was big, it might have been a Cadillac and most likely black.
 Even so, without a license plate number, it would take weeks, maybe even months before they might find it, if even then.

 2356 Cranston Way - 6:12 p.m.